vimotest/mps-gradle-scripts/README.md

   - `downloadGithubActionsScripts`: re-downloads the GitHub Actions files under `.github`
 * Note: ensure you commit before executing this tasks, since they overwrite the files
   - usually, you should not modify the base scripts at all
+* Note: ensure you are using a more recent Gradle version (min.
+Gradle 8.0.0).
+Check it in your gradle/wrapper/gradle-wrapper.properties

 ### Breaking changes